 Before anything else, let's establish how to pronounce this: ho-ho-ba.
 This oil is extracted from the jojoba plant and is wonderful because its chemical structure resembles the oil that is produced naturally by our scalps (sebum).
 This means that your scalp will most likely readily accept it without showing any side effects.
-Jojoba oil, similarly to Coconut Oil, hydrates the hair deep within, moisturizing and treating the hair follicles from the inside.
+Jojoba oil hydrates the hair deep within, moisturizing and treating the hair follicles from the inside.
 It also treats dandruff and dry scalp problems, as well as adds shine and softness.

 How to use: